naruthk/front-end-web-recipe/README.md

-# 🚀 The Web and Mobile Developer Help Book 🚀
+# 🚀 The Web Developer Help Book 🚀

 **Since the start of February 2018,** I began subscribing to publishing sites like Smashing Magazine, HackerNoon, Medium, and freeCodeCamp via email and Twitter.
 As more email messages flooded in with articles to read, I took time (lots of time) to absorb the information.
-In doing so, I thought that taking notes was fundamental to ensure I have the information locked down somewhere.
-I didn't want to be just a passive reader.
+In doing so, I thought that **taking notes was fundamental to ensure I have the information locked down somewhere.** I didn't want to be just a passive reader.

 **So ever since then**, I frequently publish new Markdown documents of various topics to this repository and intentionally set this repository to public.
 I hope that by doing so other people will find the resources helpful in some ways.
 Please know that this repository will keep on expanding.